libertychurchuk/libertychurchuk/_messages/paint-your-back-side.md

 ---
-part: 1
+part: 2
-date: 2022-10-02 10:30:20 +0000
+date: 2022-10-09 10:30:20 +0000
-author: _authors/phil-boalch.md
+author: _authors/adam-howard.md
-file: "/2022/2022-10-02.mp3"
+file: "/2022/2022-10-09.mp3"
-title: Paint Your Back Side
+title: Paint Your Back Side!
 series: _series/rebuild-restore-renew.md
-scripture: Isaiah 61:1-4, Luke 4:18, Matthew 28 + Mark 16
-description: |-
-  Has the present day church lost sight of what making disciples involves and looks like?

-  Do we truly understand what it means to be a biblical, Christ following disciple ourselves?

-  During this message we will endeavour to briefly look at the two fold aspects of the mission of the Messiah as prophesied by Isaiah in Chapter 61:1-4, fulfilled in Christ in Luke 4:18 and its continuation with the great commissioning of the church in Matthew 28 and Mark 16.
-Then from these chapters and verses, compare the condition and beliefs of the present day church.
+scripture: 1 Samuel 16:7
+description: It’s so important that we look after our hearts.
+Often our world tells us to concentrate on what the outside looks like, but God doesn’t look at the outside appearance.
+Remember to treat the ‘back side’ of your life and allow God to do a work in the secret places in you.
-duration: '32:59'
+duration: '16:14'
-length: 11882325
+length: 5849877
-image: "/v1664801629/RRR_Web_AudioGraphics_01-03_zud4fr.png"
+image: "/v1665493196/Web_AudioGraphics-03_y07655.png"
 notes: ''
-published: false

 ---